matthiasn/talk-transcripts/Czaplicki_Evan/TheHardPartsOfOpenSource.md

 So when you are doing design, "Why don't you just ..."
 It is like there are all these different parties that we have to make things work for.
-And I can do the best on my intuition, but ultimately even after I spend like a week trying to design something that way, I need to go out and show it to people, and see what objections they bring.
+And I can do my best on my intuition, but ultimately even after I spend like a week trying to design something that way, I need to go out and show it to people, and see what objections they bring.
 And then maybe do it with another design.

+[Time 0:03:32]

 So this "Why don't you just ..." is quite frustrating.
 And one thing that happens is there are a lot of people who are new to the project.